cyber-bytezz/SYNC-Task-03/README.md

 ## Features

-- 🎵 Browse and play music tracks
+- 🎵 Browse and play music tracks [Upgrading]
 - 🎶 Create playlists
 - 🔍 Search for songs and artists
 - 🔁 Shuffle and repeat playback